Average Excavation Cost Per Yard by Region: 2026 Report

-From September through December 2024, our research team at Kitching & Co.
+Our research team at Kitching & Co.
 DirtworX analyzed excavation pricing data across the United States, compiling cost information from over 150 contractors in five major regions.
-This comprehensive dataset examines regional variations in excavation costs per cubic yard, soil type impacts, and equipment requirements to provide industry benchmarks.
+This 2026 update reflects the most recent pricing trends entering the 2026 construction season, providing updated industry benchmarks for excavation costs per cubic yard.

-Our analysis reveals notable regional disparities in excavation costs, with the Northeast commanding rates up to 78% higher than those in the Midwest, while Texas maintains a competitive position within the national market.
-These differences reflect variations in labor costs, soil conditions, equipment availability, and regulatory requirements across regions.
+Our analysis continues to show meaningful regional disparities in excavation pricing, with the Northeast commanding rates up to 78% higher than the Midwest, while Texas remains competitively positioned entering 2026.
+These differences are driven by variations in labor costs, soil conditions, equipment availability, and regulatory requirements.

 Regional Excavation Cost Analysis